gregorybchris/typogenetics/spec.md

 | lpy | search for the nearest pyrimidine to the left  |
 | lpu | search for the nearest purine to the left      |

+There are also some clarifications offered that preemptively address ambiguities that may have otherwise arisen:

 - `cut` applies to both strands.
 - `del` applies to only the strand on which the enzyme is working.
 - `swi` moves the enzyme to the attached strand above the current strand. if there is no complementary base where the enzyme is currently bound, then the enzyme just detaches itself.